ecco257/TradingStrategy-Backtester/README.md

 ### Working with HMMs

+* [hmmlearn](https://hmmlearn.readthedocs.io/en/latest) is used to implement Gaussian Hidden Markov Models.
+The point of this is to predict which state the market is in at any given timestep.
+This can help for things such as regime detection.
 * If you want to include Hidden Markov Models in your strategy, there is a two step process: Train a model, then test the model.
 * The first thing you must do to train the model is to make sure the configuration is set up properly
   * In `Configuration/Config.py`, set up the time range and interval you want to train the model on (`DELTA_TIME`, `TO_DATE_LESS`, and either `INTERVAL` (for stocks) or `CRYPTO_INTERVAL` (for crypto)).
 Note: Make sure to download data with `python Backtester.py download` in main project directory if using crypto.